Western Sydney Is Getting A Zoo!

 So, what can you expect?
 There will be African safari animals on display, as well as an Aboriginal and natural heritage program, focusing on the local Darug people, which the zoo's managing director Jake Burgess claimed would be unlike any other program in other Aussie zoos.
 He also said that the zoo would promote natural animal behaviours and welfare: “This will promote awareness and an affinity with animals, improving our educational outcomes and increasing the willingness of people to value and protect them.”

-"As the premier Sydney zoo for more than 100 years Taronga Zoo is often thought of and described by visitors as Sydney zoo," CEO Cameron Kerr said.
+"As the premier Sydney zoo for more than 100 years Taronga Zoo is often thought of and described by visitors as Sydney Zoo," CEO Cameron Kerr said.

 The new zoo will be located just off the Greater Western Highway.
+Find out more about the zoo here.